saritasa-nest/pytest-qaseio/CONTRIBUTING.md

 1. Add any changes you want
 2. Edit documentation if you have changed something significant
 3. Update `CHANGELOG.md` with a quick summary of your changes
-4. Run `make check` to ensure that types, pip and safety are correct
+4. Run `pre-commit run --hook-stage push --all-files` to ensure that style and types are correct
-5. Run `make run-hooks` to ensure that style is correct